 Every member of the University community is expected to maintain the highest standards of academic integrity.
 A student shall not submit work that is falsified or is not the result of the student's own effort.
 Infringement of academic honesty by a student subjects that student to serious penalties, which may include failure on the assignment, failure in the course, suspension from the University, or other sanctions (see Section 20).
 A student who is in doubt regarding standards of academic honesty as they apply to a specific course or assignment should consult the faculty member responsible for that course or assignment before submitting the work.
 Students may not drop or withdraw from a course while an allegation of academic dishonesty is pending.
-Instructors may require students to submit work to turnitin.com (plagiarism detection software).
+If a Student Conduct Process results in a finding of responsibility and as a result a student receives a course-related sanction, the student will not be permitted to drop or withdraw from the course.
+Any drop or withdrawal action may be reversed and a grade imposed.
+Instructors may require students to submit work to plagiarism detection software.

-4.1.
+- 4.1.
 Original Content: A student's name on any written exercise (such as an examination, report, thesis, theme, notebook, laboratory report, or computer program) or provided in association with an oral presentation constitutes a representation that the work is the result of that student's own thought and study.
 Any such work shall be stated in the student's own words and produced without the assistance of others, including, but not limited to artificial intelligence (unless specifically authorized by the instructor), except where quotation marks, references, or footnotes accurately acknowledge the use of sources, including sources found on the Internet.
+Falsification and/or fabrication of information submitted, and/or misrepresenting the source of the content submitted is prohibited.
 Selling copies of exams, reports, or information relating to a course is not permitted.
 Sharing exams, exam or quiz questions and answers, or other materials produced from a previous course, for use other than for study assistance in connection with a current course, may be considered an infringement of academic integrity.
-Access to and/or use of instructor versions of books or course materials without prior approval from the instructor may be considered a violation of this Section.
+Access to and/or use of instructor versions of books or course materials without prior approval from the instructor may be considered a violation of this Section. - 4.2.

-4.2.
 Exams and Testing: Talking during an examination or possession or use of unauthorized materials, equipment, or technology, including but not limited to course materials, notes, cell phones, Latte, electronic messaging software, webpages, or calculators, or artificial intelligence technology during an examination constitutes an infringement of academic honesty.
 Attempting to receive credit for work not originally submitted also constitutes an infringement of academic honesty.
 Accepting assistance from others with or without their knowledge constitutes an infringement of academic honesty.
-All policies regarding examinations apply to take-home and open-book examinations.
+All policies regarding examinations apply to take-home and open-book examinations. - 4.3.

-4.3.
 Collaboration/Facilitation: In some instances, a student may be authorized by a faculty member to work jointly with another student or with other students in solving problems or completing projects.
 Students may not collaborate on assignments, however, without explicit permission from the instructor.
 To provide one's own work to assist another student in satisfying a course requirement, either knowingly or through negligence, constitutes an infringement of academic honesty.
 Assistance from personnel associated with University-sanctioned tutoring services is acceptable.